PostHog/posthog.com/contents/handbook/growth/sales/overview.md

 - Being power users of PostHog is a must - otherwise we won't be credible.
 PostHog is a big and growing platform, so this is a challenge to stay on top of!

 - We prioritize getting people set up on multiple products as early as is feasible, as this makes PostHog far more valuable to them and increases our chances of retaining them.

+- We don't do margin negative deals in order to win - this doesn't set us up for a successful long term relationship with a paying customer if we're ultimately losing money to land them.
+Yes, this includes fancy companies whose logos would make us look good.

 ## Sales & CS vision